 Learn To Live On Less

-I had experienced poverty during my childhood and was so frightened of returning to those dark times that I buried my head in the sand a little and carried on spending.
+I had some experience of poverty during my childhood and was so frightened of returning to those dark times that I buried my head in the sand a little and carried on spending.

 Something else we do to keep our living costs low is to regularly reassess our monthly bills to make sure we are getting the best deals.
 There’s always a little something you can shave off if you look closely enough.

 My next tip is to stock up your freezers and cupboards with enough meals to last you at least a month or even longer if you can to prepare for an unexpected drop of income.

 I’ve tried shopping week to week in the past sticking to a strict budget but it didn’t work for us.
 I thrive on being prepared and organised so I bought a small chest freezer last year and started stocking it up.
 I began adding a few extra items to my shopping list each week as well as looking for reduced (yellow sticker) items and bargains every time I went shopping.